- Does my local school district receive money for my child even though he/she is homeschooled?

 - What if my child returns to conventional school?

 - Will I need any of my homeschool records when I enter the workforce?

 - WHPA Response to Reports of Child Abuse and Calls for Increased Regulation

 - Still have questions?

 Since “home-based private educational programs” are not included in the state statute regarding immunization (252.04), this statute does not apply to homeschoolers.
-Confirmation of this is also noted on page 13 of the Department of Health Services publication, “Wisconsin School Immunization Requirements, 2019-2020”
+Confirmation of this is also noted in the Department of Health Services publication, “Wisconsin School Immunization Requirements.”

 PLEASE NOTE: If homeschoolers choose to take classes at public or private schools or participate in sports or extracurricular activities, these students may be subject to the requirements of the institution.

 WHPA will not assist homeschoolers in complying with regulations demanded by public school districts when a homeschool student wishes to participate in a public or private school program.

 No. In Wisconsin, public schools receive most of their funding from state aid and property taxes.
 State equalization aid is distributed to school districts based, in part, on the number of students enrolled in the public schools on certain dates during the school year.
 Since a homeschooled student is not enrolled in a public school, the child’s resident school district is not allowed to count that child in its enrollment count for the purposes of claiming state aid.
 As a homeschooler, there are no state funds allocated to your school district on behalf of your child.